DavidBuchanan314/TARDIS/README.md

 - Currently only x86_64 Linux is supported.
 It should be possible to port to i386 with fairly minimal effort.

+- I used `PTRACE_SEIZE`, which only exists since kernel version 3.4.

 - `novdso.so` is preloaded to prevent libc from using vDSO - otherwise `ptrace(PTRACE_SYSCALL, ...)`
 wouldn't work for those syscalls (Take a look at `man vdso` for more information).
 You might need to modify the `LD_PRELOAD` value to be an absolute path for some programs/environments, I only made it